SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 TODO: @obj-c protocols
 ..
 TODO: Curried functions in protocols
 ..
 TODO: Standard-library protocols such as Sequence, Equatable etc.?
 ..
-TODO: Show how to make a custom type conform to LogicValue or some other protocol
+TODO: Show how to make a custom type conform to BooleanType or some other protocol
 ..
 TODO: Show a protocol being used by an enumeration
 ..
 TODO: accessing protocol methods, properties etc. through a constant or variable that is *just* of protocol type